 I had plenty of chores growing up, but I always preferred cleaning by myself.
 There were many days when I would do my sister’s chores, too, just so I didn’t have to deal with anyone else while I cleaned.

-But when my girls were old enough to help with chores, I had to make a decision: deal with the frustration of doing chores with a slower human being or do all the chores by myself forever.
+But when my girls were old enough to help with chores, I had to make a decision: deal with the frustration of doing chores with a young child or do all the chores by myself forever.

 I chose to be responsible and teach my children to be responsible, too.
-It wasn’t easy, as any parent can testify, but the rewards FAR outweigh the negatives.
+It wasn’t easy, as any parent can testify, but the rewards of teaching our children life skills FAR outweigh the negatives.

-During the week, everyone does their own chores at convenient times, but Saturdays are our reset days and we all work together to get the house back in shape from the long week.
+In our family, everyone does their own household tasks at times convenient for their particular schedule, but Saturdays are our reset days and we all work together to get the house back in shape from the long week.

 They also see that what they do is important and worthy.
-If I never did my share around the house, I could never expect my children to, either.
+If all I ever did was assign chores and never did my share around the house, I could never expect my children to, either.

-If I see that my girls are having a particularly rough day of it, I will often pitch in to help or give them a break and finish their chores for them.
-This isn’t often, but when it happens, they feel so loved.
+Sometimes, if I see that my girls are having a particularly rough day and struggling to get through their list, I will often pitch in to help or give them a break and finish for them.
+This isn’t often, but when it happens, there is a comradery that forms and I have the joy of seeing them do the same for others in the house.

 3. Chores are Important